 My advice on alcohol still stands, but lattes, juice, sodas, and sports drinks are now completely verboten.
 If you drink milk or other dairy beverages that contain protein, that’s OK, but anything that offers zero nutrition and a lot of sugar is out of the question.

-Research shows that people drink about 400 calories each day, mainly from liquid sugar.
+Research shows that people drink more than 350 calories each day, mainly from liquid sugar.

 Apart from dairy, another exception to the rule would be a post-workout shake.
 Note that I’m not talking about one of those smoothies you get at your gym that has everything in it but the kitchen sink, including 100+ grams of sugar (yes, they’re out there).
 But a basic protein, milk, and fruit-blended beverage is still a good meal replacement after a weight-training workout.